bplmaps/lmec-main-site/content/articles/a-sylvan-boundary.md

 title = "A sylvan boundary"

 +++
-Today's entry in the [#30DayMapChallenge](https://twitter.com/search?q=from%3Abplmaps%20%2330DayMapChallenge) is "boundary," and we certainly live in a part of the world that is full of bizarre and twisting boundaries.
+Today's entry in the [#30DayMapChallenge](https://twitter.com/search?q=from%3Abplmaps%20%2330DayMapChallenge) is "boundary," and we certainly live in a part of the world that is full of bizarre and confusingly defined boundaries.
 European colonists ran arbitrary lines of political division through territories about which they knew almost nothing, inserting geographic placeholders for areas in areas of future expansion, ignoring Native settlement and often setting up future conflicts over ambiguous territorial definitions.

 The colonial charter for Massachusetts Bay set its northern boundary in relationship to the Merrimack River, at a time when the English didn't realize that the river's course turns north from its east-west orientation about 40 miles inland, running deep into what is now New Hampshire.